Beers15/storefront/README.md

 * Users will be able to update the quantities of each product in their cart
 * Users will be able to remove products from their cart

+### Phase 3 Live Data

+* A user will be able to interact with a live inventory so that they can have confidence that the displayed products are in stock

+* A user will be able to know that when they add items to their cart, an item is removed from the overall stock so that no other users can purchase it

 ------------

 ### Deployment